 Kill switch test

-- Kill switch test results: Passed.
+- Kill switch test results: IVPN passed its kill switch test.

 To test if a kill switch is working properly, we open up IPleak.net, which grabs our DNS every few seconds.
 While that's running, we switch servers in the VPN to see if our real IP leaks in between the old and the new server, since the switch is technically an unexpected interruption.